nicofighter45/VanadiumMod/README.md

 # Warning !

 This project is currently in development.
-Feel free to send a message if you found a issue.
+Feel free to send a message if you found an issue.

+# Setup

+Here is how to <a href="https://github.com/nicofighter45/VanadiumMod/blob/master/SETUP.md">download </a>Vanadium

+# Update

+Here is how to <a href="https://github.com/nicofighter45/VanadiumMod/blob/master/UPDATE.md">update </a>to the newest version